stormmann/bUnit/README.md

 # bUnit - a testing library for Blazor components

 **bUnit** is a testing library for Blazor Components.
 Its goal is to make it easy to write _comprehensive, stable unit tests_.
-You can:
+With bUnit, you can:

 - Setup and define components under tests using C# or Razor syntax
 - Verify outcome using semantic HTML comparer